fbpx

 Bronx, New York

-Marcy Schwam was born February 11, 1953, in New York City.
-Her parents, Stanley and Irma Weisberg Schwam, were both long-time residents of the City.
-Stanley worked in the women’s under garment industry for 57 years.
-During the 1950s the family lived in the Bronx but later moved to Valhalla in the suburbs, near White Plains, New York.
+Marcy Schwam was born in 1953, in New York City.
+Her parents, Stanley Schwam (1924-) and Irma (Weisberg) Schwam (1928), were both long-time residents of the City.
+Stanley worked in the women’s undergarment industry for 57 years.
+During the 1950s, the family lived in the Bronx but later moved to Valhalla in the suburbs.

-Marcy’s ancestry was Polish.
-Her grandparents and her father were Jewish immigrants who came to the United States from Poland during the early 1900s, thankfully before World War II.
+Schwam’s ancestry was Polish.
+Her grandparents and her father were Jewish immigrants who came to the United States from Poland during the early 1900s before World War II.
 They worked hard and successfully supported and raised their families in the big city.

-From 1971-1975 Schwam attended Indiana University of Pennsylvania (IUP) where she eventually received a bachelors’ degree in Health and Physical Education.
+From 1971 to 1975, Schwam attended Indiana University of Pennsylvania (IUP) where she eventually received a bachelor’s degree in Health and Physical Education.
 (Later she also worked on a master’s degree in Exercise Physiology at Adelphi University and San Francisco State).
-At IUP She became a member of the tennis team, excelled, and became ranked number one in the state.
+At IUP, She became a member of the tennis team, excelled, and became ranked number one in the state.

 First Running Races